 A 30 minute drive down the M27 from Lyndhurst, this is our soft play fail-safe.
 It is housed in a huge, light and airy building, making it a much more pleasant atmosphere than your average dingy soft play place.

-For babies and young toddlers, Gambados has an excellent two-storey baby area where they can play safely.
+For babies and young toddlers, Partyman has an excellent two-storey baby area where they can play safely.
 The rest of the soft play is geared up for slightly older children who can spend hours exploring the frame.
-When it’s time to eat, Gambados serves nutritious and delicious food of much better quality than you would expect from a soft play centre.
+When it’s time to eat, Partyman serves nutritious and delicious food of much better quality than you would expect from a soft play centre.

 It’s clean, the staff are friendly and the children will have hours of fun (there’s even a teacup ride).
 If you want to wear them out and get some healthy nosh down them, I would highly recommend a visit.

-As Gambados is located in the Swan Shopping Centre, you do need to play for car parking.
+As Partyman is located in the Swan Shopping Centre, you do need to play for car parking.

 Monkey Madness, Christchurch